Stephen Elop: CEO of Nokia

 On 10 September 2010, it was announced that Elop would become Nokia's CEO, replacing the dismissed Olli-Pekka Kallasvuo, and becoming the first non-Finnish director in Nokia's history.
 Nokia's chairman Jorma Ollila commented: "Stephen has the right industry experience and leadership skills."
 Some analysts predicted closer Nokia and Microsoft cooperation following Elop's debut.
 His tenure began on 21 September.
 His family stayed in Canada.
 On 11 March 2011 Nokia announced that it had paid Elop a $6 million signing bonus, "compensation for lost income from his prior employer," on top of his $1.4 million annual salary.

 At the time of Elop's appointment, Nokia had been struggling in the face of increasing competition.
 The company's overall mobile phone market share in Q3 2010 was 28.2 percent, its lowest share since 1999, and a decline of 8.5 percent compared to the same quarter in 2009.
 On his first day as CEO, Nokia also announced yet another delay of the release of its flagship, the Nokia N8.

 On his first day of work as CEO, Elop e-mailed every Nokia employee asking what changes they like to see at Nokia and what they do not.
 Elop was open to the employees and gave them the chance to voice their opinions - unusual for Nokia under his bureaucratic predecessors and chairman.
 Elop approached employees with his personal stories of "At Microsoft we beat Google [referring to Microsoft Office and Google Apps].
 We can beat Apple just as well."
 During a private presentation to employees in 2011, Elop called for open dialogue within the company's environment.

+In 2010 Q4, Elop started the Project Sea Eagle.
+One task of the Project Sea Eagle was to estimate outsourcing the mobile operating system, including Android and Windows Phone.
+Later, because of intellectual property and patent conflicts, such as Google Play and Nokia Ovi (especially Google Maps and Nokia Here), Elop refused Google and Android.
+In the Project Sea Eagle, Elop analyzed that "Just like Hewlett-Packard (formerly Compaq) became the equivalent term of Windows hardware, Nokia became the equivalent term of Symbian, Samsung will become the equivalent term of Android.
+If Nokia joins Android, its profits will continously shrink, just like Android OEMs other than Samsung".
+In 2010, Microsoft promised Nokia that if Nokia joins Windows Phone, Microsoft can pay 1 billion dollars Platform Support Payments per year to Nokia in at least 3 years, Nokia is allowed to use Nokia Here in Windows Phone devices, and Nokia can get patent protection from Microsoft.

 During Elop's tenure (2010 to 2014), Nokia's stock price dropped 62%, their mobile phone market share was halved, their smartphone market share fell from 33% to 3%, and the company suffered a cumulative €4.9 billion loss.